Aglaia has changed her life and her profession many times over,

 On the island, while working on his book and freelancing for travel

-magazines, he discovered that apart from papyri and ancient texts,
+magazines, he discovered that apart from ancient texts,

 there are shovels and axes, trees, bushes, and peace of mind.
 Digging and planting,

 constructing dry-stone walls and some of the family’s furniture, he stretched and stretched